jaapjansma/com.klangsoft.flexiblejobs/README.md

 # com.klangsoft.flexiblejobs

+**This fork is made compatible with CiviCRM 4.4** If you are using CiviCRM 4.6 use the original extension.

 ## Flexible Jobs

 This ia a CiviCRM extension that adds much needed flexibility to scheduled jobs.
 It accomplishes this goal in two ways...